ex-offenders/Cloud-Agnostic-Startup-Platform/docs/auth.md

 I welcome any feedback you may have regarding areas for improvement, any aspects that may have been overlooked, or suggestions to enhance this document.

+Note: This page is part of Cloud Agnostic Platform guide.
+Click [here](https://github.com/ex-offenders/Cloud-Agnostic-Startup-Platform/tree/main) to access the main page.